hacketyhack/hackety-hack.com/README.md

 You probably already have Ruby 1.8.7 installed on your computer.
 If not, see [the download page](http://www.ruby-lang.org/en/downloads/).

+If you use `rvm` with Ruby, you should create a gemset:

+    $ rvm use 1.8.7
+    $ rvm gemset create hackety-hack.com
+    $ rvm use 1.8.7@hackety-hack.com

+There is an .rvmrc file to facilitate switching into the correct Ruby when you cd into the project directory.

 ### Bundler

 Bundler is a Ruby gem, so you can use the `gem` program to install it: